Macrometacorp/docs/docs/cep/query-guide/query.md

 **Example**

-Following Stream App, sends the `stop` control action to the regulator when the key is removed from the hotel room.
+Following Stream Worker, sends the `stop` control action to the regulator when the key is removed from the hotel room.

 ```
 CREATE STREAM RegulatorStateChangeStream (deviceID long, roomNo int, tempSet double, action string);